HeyMoon/learningenglish/EnglishVocabularyInUse-Upper-intermediate/unit_10/relationships.md

 ##### abhor
 verb, formal

-to hate a way of behaving or thinking,often because you think it is not mormal
+to hate a way of behaving or thinking,often because you think it is not moral

 I abhor all forms of racism